 And here’s the most popular phrases from /r/Marketing:

-Consistently across both /r/BigSEO and /r/Marketing there tends to be a trend surrounding people looking for information about “Social Media Marketing” and a consistent trend of people asking questions about specific marketing or SEO tasks.
+In both /r/BigSEO and /r/Marketing people are looking for information about social media marketing and are asking questions about specific marketing and SEO tasks.

-The more I looked at the research around the various subreddits; the more I came to understand the importance of crafting content that is tailored to the individual communities.
+The more I researched various subreddits, the more I came to understand the importance of crafting content that is tailored to the individual communities.

 You can access the entire Reddit Marketing Report today for best practices surrounding Reddit Marketing.
 The report highlights insights surrounding: the best headlines for subreddits, most viral content formats on Reddit and even the topics that resonate best inside different communities.